Virtual Destructor In C++ - C++ Programming Tutorial

 Explanation

-In this example, both destructors are called in the correct order.
-After that, complete object destruction is guaranteed.
+In this instance, both destructors are invoked in the proper sequence.
+Subsequently, the assurance of full object destruction is ensured.

 3) Managing Dynamic Resources in Derived Classes